Fakerallen/thingpark-iot-flow-js-driver/README.md

 **Important**

 - `description`: This field must be unique.
 - `points`: This field can be used in the `uplink` example if there is some values in the field `data` must be extracted as points.

+## Packaging

+To simplify the open distribution and integration with our platform, a packaging leveraging NPMs is defined.

+NPM was chosen because it is the most widely used packaging system for JavaScript code.
+Also, this approach defines a clear code layout that can be distributed independently using the developer preferred version control tool.

+You can find a full description of packaging in the README file of simple driver [here](examples/simple-driver/README.md)

 ## Testing

 Testing your driver is a very important process, thus the user is highly encouraged to test the driver in most possible use cases as well as error cases.

 You can find a full example of tests [here](examples/simple-driver/test).